 The Key Modules of a Professional cBot Template

-This isn't a method, but a dedicated section at the top of your code where all `[Parameter]` attributes are defined.
-Grouping all user-configurable settings here keeps them organized and separate from the core logic.
+This is a dedicated section at the top of your code where all your user-configurable `[Parameter]` attributes are defined.
+Grouping them here with comments makes your bot instantly understandable and easy to configure.

-This is a reusable method, for example, `double CalculatePositionSize()`.
-Its only job is to calculate the correct trade volume based on the stop-loss distance and the desired risk percentage.
-You can perfect this module once and then reuse it in every cBot you ever build.
+This is a reusable method, for example, `private double CalculatePositionSize(double stopLossInPips)`.
+Its only job is to calculate the correct trade volume.
+It takes one input (the stop loss for the trade) and has one output (the correct volume).
+It's a self-contained, perfect little machine that you can build once and reuse in every cBot you ever build.

-By using modular logic, your main `OnBar()` method becomes incredibly clean, simple, and easy to read.
+By using modular logic, your main `OnBar()` method becomes incredibly clean and simple.
 Instead of containing hundreds of lines of code, it acts as a "master controller" that just calls the other modules in a logical sequence.

 A simplified `OnBar()` method might look like this: